 After Esther's coronation as queen, the remaining maidens were assembled a second time, but only to be sent back to their homes.
 The dismissal of the maidens was meant to reassure Esther that she would not be replaced by another and to convince her of the permanence of her position.
 Surely now the king would accept her heritage, even if it was not illustrious.
-But despite all the king's calculated moves, Esther remained true to Mordecai's instructions and kept her origins a secret.
+Perhaps this would ease her reservations and prompt her to reveal her true background.
+But despite the king's calculated moves, Esther remained true to Mordecai's instructions and kept her origins a secret.